Slipstreamm/discordbot/README.md

 Code to some random bot I made.
-Do whatever you want with this code.
+Do whatever you want with it.